Estimating Vertical Velocity in Convective Updrafts from Temperature, Pressure, and Latent Heating: Theory

 \subsection{$\dot{q}_{vc}/w_c$ Derived from a Steady-State Plume Model}

 The conservation of water vapor specific humidity in an entraining plume is given by

 \citep{houze_jr_cloud_2014}.
-Here, $M$ is the convective mass flux (kg m$^{-2}$ s$^{-1}$), $q_{vc}$ is the in-cloud specific humidity (kg kg$^{-1}$), $q_{va}$ is the ambient specific humidity (kg kg$^{-1}$), $e$ is the bulk entrainment rate (kg m$^{-3}$ s$^{-1}$), $d$ is the bulk detrainment rate (kg m$^{-3}$ s$^{-1}$), and $\Phi$ captures all microphysical processes that impact the water vapor specific humidity (kg m$^{-3}$ s$^{-1}$).
+Here, $M$ is the convective mass flux (kg m$^{-2}$ s$^{-1}$) (sometimes referred to as normalized mass flux), $q_{vc}$ is the in-cloud specific humidity (kg kg$^{-1}$), $q_{va}$ is the ambient specific humidity (kg kg$^{-1}$), $e$ is the net mass entrainment rate (kg m$^{-3}$ s$^{-1}$), $d$ is the net mass detrainment rate (kg m$^{-3}$ s$^{-1}$), and $\Phi$ captures all microphysical processes that impact the water vapor specific humidity (kg m$^{-3}$ s$^{-1}$).

 Combining this expression with the mass continuity equation, $\partial M/\partial z = e - d$, we find